linode/apl-docs/docs/ce-configure-teams.md

 Use `-v` to get more output (or `-vvv` to get even more output).
 See [here](/docs/cli/apply) for a full list of `otomi apply` command options.

 Note: Creating a team can take around 5 to 10 minutes to complete.

+## Commit changes

+Now commit the changes in your local values to the Gitea repository on the cluster

 ## Automation